yummywakame/100-days-of-code/log.md

 ### Day 19: July 15, 2018 ###

 **Today's Progress**: Spent the day learning about HTTP Networking for Android, requesting permissions, HTTP request method types, HTTP response codes and StringBuilder.

+### Day 20: July 16, 2018 ###

+**Today's Progress**: Galloped through about 40 chapters today that included handling HTTP Exceptions, AsyncTask, threads and parallelism...
+Only a few more chapters to go until I'm ready to start developing the News App.